General Information about Reinebringen Hiking Trail

 Reinebringen trail time: 2 - 3 h

-Check the map below for available parking places where you can leave your car to get to the Reinebringen trail head.
+Check the map below for available parking places where you can leave your car in order to get to the Reinebringen trail head.
 We had really good luck and managed to get our car parked in the closest parking place, where there is a gorgeous view of Reine.

 From this parking lot there is a trail next to the road that leads to Reinebringen trail head.
 Here is a map below of the actual hiking trail.